 - Keep healthy snacks at home/ office.
 Make it easier to get hold of healthy snacks to eat.

 - Do not stock unhealthy/ fried stuff at home/ office.
-Alternatively, make is difficult for yourself to reach out to unhealthy snacks.
+Alternatively, make it difficult for yourself to get hold of unhealthy snacks.

 - Do not eat anything while you are distracted, stay away from food.